Waves

 ESG

-In the Environmental sphere, we acknowledge the role the energy transition has to play in our industry’s commitment to net zero targets.
 In line with our strategy, we are actively seeking opportunities to participate in the energy transition, including developing our St Fergus site into an energy transition hub.
 At the same time, we recognise the importance of security of supply and the role natural gas will have during the energy transition.
 We must, therefore, continue to operate as efficiently and as respectfully toward the environment as possible.

-In terms of our Social and Governance aspirations, we operate our business in a respectful manner that protects and promotes the safety of our stakeholders.
+In terms of our Social and Governance aspirations, we operate our business in a manner that protects and promotes the safety of our stakeholders.
 We work proactively with all our stakeholders and care about the local communities in which we operate.
 We put in place the right processes to ensure that our business is managed in the right way.

 Our stakeholders include, but are not limited to: